-- 1. EPA approval of the "Quality Assurance Project Plan for the Public Water Supply Supervision Program Relating to the Safe Drinking Water Act of the Texas Commission on Environmental Quality", Revision 12 (QTRAK #16-449), received on September 16, 2016 which is approved through November 4, 2019.
-The most recent revision was approved by EPA on December 20, 2017. - 2.
-The "TCEQ Quality Management Plan, Revision 24 (2019)" (QTRAK# 19-067) approved on January 1, 2019 by EPA Region 6 which demonstrates competency by providing a description of the quality policies including all requirements described in EPA QA/R-2.
+- EPA approval of the "Quality Assurance Project Plan for the Public Water Supply Supervision Program Relating to the Safe Drinking Water Act of the Texas Commission on Environmental Quality", Revision 13 (QTRAK #20-054), approved by EPA on November 4, 2019, which is approved through November 4, 2022 - 2.
+The "TCEQ Quality Management Plan, Revision 25 (2020)" (QTRAK# 20-063) approved on December 19, 2019 by EPA Region 6 which demonstrates competency by providing a description of the quality policies including all requirements described in EPA QA/R-2.

-8. Compliance with Capacity Development Authority, Capacity Development Strategy and Operator Certification Program
+10. Compliance with Capacity Development Authority, Capacity Development Strategy and Operator Certification Program

 - A. Capacity development authority.
 The State of Texas, through the TCEQ, has the legal authority to ensure that all new community water systems, and new nontransient, noncommunity water systems that commence operations have demonstrated FMT capacity with respect to national primary drinking water regulations.
 If DWSRF financial assistance is being provided to the new system, TCEQ conducts and provides to TWDB the results of its FMT assessment prior to closing on the financial assistance. - B. Capacity development strategy.
-The State of Texas, through the use of DWSRF setasides provided to TCEQ, implements a strategy to assist public water systems in acquiring and maintaining financial, managerial, and technical capacity.
-The TWDB has set aside funds from the FFY 2018 grant for TCEQ to implement a capacity development strategy.
+The State of Texas, through the use of DWSRF set-asides provided to TCEQ, implements a strategy to assist public water systems in acquiring and maintaining financial, managerial, and technical capacity.
+The TWDB has set aside funds from the FFY 2020 grant for TCEQ to implement a capacity development strategy.
 TCEQ will use funds from the State Program Management, Small Systems Technical Assistance, and Local Assistance and Other State Programs set-asides to conduct the capacity development activities.
 The TCEQ demonstrates compliance with the Capacity Development Strategy requirement of the SDWA by annually submitting the Capacity Development Report to EPA.
-The most recent report was provided to EPA on December 20, 2018.
-The TCEQ submitted the TCEQ Triennial Progress Report to the Governor on the Public Water Supply Capacity Development Program on December 29, 2017 as required by SDWA Section 1420(c)(3). - C. Operator certification program.
+The most recent report was provided to EPA on November 14, 2019.
+The TCEQ submitted the TCEQ Triennial Progress Report to the

+- Governor on the Public Water Supply Capacity Development Program on December 29, 2017 as required by SDWA Section 1420(c)(3). - C. Operator certification program.
 The State of Texas, through the TCEQ, has a program for certifying operators of community and nontransient, noncommunity public water systems.
 The TCEQ demonstrates compliance with the Operator Certification Program Provisions by annually submitting an Operator Certifications Program Report to EPA.
-The most recent report was provided to EPA on September 27, 2018.
+The most recent report was provided to EPA on September 6, 2019.

-9. Signage
+11. Signage